Updated on December 31st, 2020

 Sunlight made into electricity.
 It’s that simple.
-Enough electricity to power not just a few appliances, but an entire home, including transportation.
-That’s where we are quickly heading, but let’s deal with the basics first.
+Enough electricity to power not just a few appliances, but an entire home, including transportation in case of battery electric vehicles (BEV) or plug-in hybrids.
+That’s where we are quickly heading, but let’s deal with the basics of solar power for homes, first.

 Solar and PV Encapsulated